msjones3/labs/README.md

 {% next %}

-Let's assume that the user is going to input their username. \n We need to first make sure they haven't left this form blank. \n You must write the code for the function isEmpty(). \n This function should take in a paramaeter called 'input' and will return True if the input is blank, and False if the input isn't blank.
+Let's assume that the user is going to input their username.
+We need to first make sure they haven't left this form blank.
+You must write the code for the function isEmpty().
+This function should take in a paramaeter called 'input' and will return True if the input is blank, and False if the input isn't blank.

 ### requirements